CrimeOwl AI logoCrimeOwl AI

 Lead #4

-What role did co-conspirator Alejandro Cao de Benós play, and is he still in contact with Emms?
+What role did co-conspirator Alejandro Cao de Benós play and has he been apprehended?

 Have information about any of these leads?